mlund/faunus/docs/_docs/topology.md

 ## Atom Properties

-Atoms are the smallest possible particle entities and their properties are defined in the Table below.
+Atoms are the smallest possible particle entities with properties defined below.

 `atomlist`    | Description
 ------------- | ------------------------------------------------------